reiinakano/reiinakano.github.io/_posts/2019-01-24-world-painters.md

   <figcaption>Pretty standard mildly amusing Reddit content</figcaption>
 </figure>

-However, there was a particular comment in the thread that caught my attention (and thousands of others that had seen the same).
+However, there was a particular comment in the thread that caught my attention (and thousands of others).

 <figure class="align-center">
   <a href="#"><img src="{{ '/images/reddit-comment.png' | absolute_url }}" alt=""></a>